survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 The size of the style has decreased noticeably.
 Instead of 1.99 MiB, we have roughly 7 KiB now.

 W> Tailwind includes PurgeCSS out of the box and it can be preferable to use that.
 See [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) for more information.
 The example above is enough to illustrate the idea, and it works universally.

+T> [uncss](https://www.npmjs.com/package/uncss) is a good alternative to PurgeCSS.
+It operates through PhantomJS and performs its work differently.
+You can use uncss itself as a PostCSS plugin.

 ### Critical path rendering